Dienvu1008/My-Time-Manager-Infor/README.md

 * Add offline data backup feature.
 * Add focus timer and concentration music feature.
 Create statistical graphs of focused time periods by day, week, month, year.
 * Add day, week, month, year views for the calendar.
 Add a function that allows adding new tasks and events or planning for pre-created tasks and events by clicking on the time slots in the calendar.
-* Create additional widgets to display on the home screen and lock screen.
+* Create widgets to display on the home screen and lock screen.